NHL launching faceoff probability stat with AWS technology

 The NHL is launching a new faceoff probability stat that uses a decade’s worth of data and in-game analytics to determine the likelihood of each player in the circle winning the draw.

-The league and Amazon Web Services unveiled the new feature Tuesday.
+The league and Amazon Web Services are unveiling the new feature Tuesday.
 It’s the latest innovation in the puck and player tracking sphere and could be just the start of machine-learning technology in hockey with implications for gambling and countless other statistics.

 Using information from the past 10 years of games in combination with the location of a faceoff, game situation and player performance, AWS software spits out percentage chances of who’s coming away with the puck in a matter of seconds before the linesman drops it.